 I am a complete sucker for any recipe that does something out of the ordinary with eggs…provided that it stays within my weekday “must be able to be made in 30 minutes or under rule.”
 I love and adore eggs (which works out so conveniently with my love and adoration of bacon), but there’s only so many poached/fried/scrambled eggs a girl can eat, and variety is the spice of life, and all that.

-So when I happened on this recipe for crepes that are baked with ham and an egg inside, I moved straight to the top of the recipe pile.
+So when I heard that there was such a thing as crepes that are baked with ham and an egg inside, I knew this had my name all over it.
 I have to admit, I was a teeny bit intimidated by the whole making of the crepe part, but as I was getting ready the Southern husband commented that it was probably like pancakes…the first one would be a bust, and then I would get the hang of it and it would all go just fine.

 I snippily reminded him who the food blogger/expert chef was in the house, and he smartly retreated to the other end of the house.
 Then I started making the crepes.
 The first one was a complete bust, and then I got the hang of it.
 At which point I went to the other end of the house and said he kind of maybe had sort of been right, and kissed the top of his Southern head.

 Once you are finished making the crepes and are incredibly proud of yourself for actually MAKING crepes, you lay them on a baking sheet, and line each one with a thin slice or two of ham.
 Then crack an egg into the center and fold up the sides of the crepe so you have a little square package with the egg yolk peeking out.
 The egg white will act as a kind of glue so the sides pretty much stay put.